akc42/html-editor/README.md

 -   **keypress**: Standard [DOM keypress event](https://developer.mozilla.org/en-US/docs/Web/Events/keypress).
 -   **keyup**: Standard [DOM keyup event](https://developer.mozilla.org/en-US/docs/Web/Events/keyup).
 -   **input**: The user inserted, deleted or changed the style of some text; in other words, the result for `editor.getHTML()` will have changed.
 -   **pathChange**: The path (see getPath documentation) to the cursor has changed.
-The new path is available as the `path` property on the event's `detail` property object.
+The new path is available as the `path` property on the
+-   event's `detail` property object.
 -   **select**: The user selected some text.
 -   **cursor**: The user cleared their selection or moved the cursor to a different position.
+    It is also worth noting that this is a good time to retrieve the editor selection `getSelection` and save it.
+If you are implementing a toolbar focus will be lost from the editor when you click the toolbar button and with it the current selection and it is important to set it (via `setSelection`) back to this saved value before attempting to call any of the other functions mentioned in the API
 -   **undoStateChange**: The availability of undo and/or redo has changed.
 The event object has a `detail` property, which is an object with two boolean properties, `canUndo` and `canRedo` to let you know the new state.
 -   **willPaste**: The user is pasting content into the document.
 The content that will be inserted is available as either the `fragment` property, or the `text` property for plain text, on the `detail` property of the event.
 You can modify this text/fragment in your event handler to change what will be pasted.
 You can also call the `preventDefault` on the event object to cancel the paste operation.
 -   **pasteImage**: The user is pasting image content into the document.

 The method takes two arguments: